 Accomplishments & Awards

-Our congratulations and appreciation to our outstanding Alaska DOT&PF employees who have been recognized for their exceptional efforts in helping make our state a better place to live.
+Our congratulations and appreciation to the outstanding Alaska DOT&PF employees who have been recognized for their exceptional efforts in helping make our state a better place to live!

 May 16, 2013

 ADOT&PF Announces Certification Recipients from American Association of Airport Executives

 The Alaska Department of Transportation and Public Facilities (ADOT&PF) announces that these state employees have earned the Certified Member (C.M.) designation from the American Association of Airport Executives (AAAE).

 The National Association of Government Communicators (NAGC) recognized the Alaska Department of Transportation and Public Facilities (ADOT&PF) for three communication products in 2012

 The NAGC Blue Pencil & Gold Screen Awards is an international program that acknowledges superior government communication.
 ADOT&PF received the following awards.

 2013 Governor’s Denali Peak Performance Award Winners and Honorable Mentions

 The Department of Transportation and Public Facilities has some awesome employees.
 Thirty-six have been nominated by their peers for recognition under the Governor’s Denali Peak Performance Award program.
 Thank you and congratulations to each of these exceptional employees for their outstanding service and teamwork.
 Thank you too to their colleagues for taking the time and energy to nominate and recognize their accomplishments.
 To see the nominees, winners, and honorable mentions, visit the DOT&PF Denali Awarda website or visit the main Denali Awards website.